gregtour/blog-posts/article2.md

 GREATER THAN, COMPARE LESS THAN OR EQUAL, COMPARE GREATER THAN OR EQUAL

 Each of these will consume one or two parameters from the stack (popping off the stack) and produce one result (pushing on to the stack).
-Given that some of our logic expressions in comparision are duplicitous, we will remove some of them to simplify and build them from composite statements.
+Given that some of our logic expressions in comparison are duplicitous, we will remove some of them to simplify and build them from composite statements.

 So instead we will have: